vix993/vix993/README.md

 ### Hello Universe!

-My name is Victor, I'm Brazilian but I lived in the UK most of my life.
+My name is Victor, I'm Brazilian and I lived in the UK most of my life.
 I am currently a Software Engineering student at [Ecole 42 Sao Paulo] (https://www.42sp.org.br/).
 Generally, I love making things and about a year ago I wrote a 'Hello World' and began my journey as a developer.
 I like to define myself as a creative person, with a very deep connection to the arts and am motivated to provide solutions for creators.
 I am also an actor, musician, performer and poet, publishing my content under [Vic Birth](www.vicbirth.com).

 Give me a shout!